Elections in New Zealand: General elections

-New Zealand general elections generally occur every three years.
 Unlike some other countries, New Zealand has no fixed election-date for general elections, but rather the prime minister determines the timing of general elections by advising the governor-general when to issue the writ for a general election.
 The Constitution Act 1986 requires new parliamentary elections every three years.
 The 1910s, 1930s and 1940s saw three elections delayed due to World War I, the Great Depression and World War II, respectively: the 1919, 1935 and 1943 elections would otherwise have taken place in 1917, 1934 and 1941 (Parliaments passed Acts extending their terms).
 Also, governments have occasionally called early, or "snap" elections (for example, in 1951 in the midst of an industrial dispute involving striking waterfront workers).

 The term of Parliament and the timing of general elections is set out in the Constitution Act 1986 and the Electoral Act 1993.
 Under section 19 of the Constitution Act, Parliament must meet within six weeks of the return of the writ for a general election, while under section 17, the term of Parliament ends three years after the return of the writ, unless Parliament is dissolved earlier by the governor-general.
 Section 125 of the Electoral Act requires that whenever Parliament expires or is dissolved, the governor-general must issue a writ of election within seven days.
 Section 139 of the Electoral Act provides further constraints.
 The writ must be returned within 50 days of being issued, though the governor-general may appoint an earlier return date in the writ itself.
-Furthermore, polling day must be between 20 and 27 days after the close of nominations.
-Thus, New Zealand law requires elections at least once every three years and two months, though elections are often held after three years, traditionally in November.
+Furthermore, election day must be between 20 and 27 days after the close of nominations.
+Thus, New Zealand law specifically mandates elections at least once every three years and two months, though elections are often held after three years, traditionally in November.
 The extra two months allow for some flexibility when returning to a fourth-quarter election after an early election, as happened in 2005 and 2008 after the 2002 snap election.